BNY Mellon to pay $714 million to settle foreign exchange cases

-(Reuters) - Bank of New York Mellon Corp has agreed to pay $714 million to settle allegations that the bank overcharged pension funds and other clients for foreign exchange services, U.S. federal and state authorities said on Thursday.
+(Reuters) - Bank of New York Mellon Corp has agreed to pay $714 million to resolve cases accusing the bank of overcharging pension funds and other clients for foreign exchange services, U.S. federal and state authorities said on Thursday.

-Federal and New York state authorities, among others, had accused BNY Mellon of telling clients it would provide the best possible execution for their currency transactions, but instead giving them prices at or near the worst interbank rates during the trading day.
-Meantime, authorities said, BNY Mellon obtained better spot prices for itself and profited on the spread.
+The settlements end lawsuits filed by the Manhattan U.S. Attorney and New York attorney general, among others, that claim BNY Mellon told clients it would provide the best possible execution for their currency transactions, but instead gave them the worst rates of the day.
+Meantime, BNY Mellon obtained better spot prices for itself and profited on the spread.

-As part of the agreements settling lawsuits filed by New York and the United States, the bank accepted responsibility for the conduct, authorities said.
+As part of the agreements with New York and the U.S., the bank accepted responsibility for the conduct, authorities said.

-The world’s No. 1 custody bank also agreed to terminate David Nichols, its head of products management, and other executives, Manhattan U.S. Attorney Preet Bharara said.
+The bank also agreed to terminate David Nichols, its head of products management, and other executives, Manhattan United States Attorney Preet Bharara said.
 The other executives were not identified.

-“The bank repeatedly deceived its customers and is paying a heavy penalty for it,” Bharara said in a statement.
+BNY Mellon executives knew the bank’s representations about foreign exchange pricing were false, the authorities said.

-BNY Mellon said that it resolved substantially all the foreign exchange-related actions pending as part of the $714 million, including by the U.S. Department of Labor, the U.S. Securities and Exchange Commission and class action litigation.
+BNY Mellon, one of the world’s largest custodial banks, said that it resolved substantially all the foreign exchange-related actions pending as part of the $714 million, including by the U.S. Department of Labor, the U.S. Securities and Exchange Commission and class actions.

 “We are pleased to put these legacy FX matters behind us,” the company said.

-BNY Mellon disclosed last month that it would take a $598 million charge as it tried to resolve the cases.
+BNY Mellon disclosed last month that it would take a $598 million charge as it tried to resolve the litigation.

-New York Attorney General Eric Schneiderman’s lawsuit, which began when a whistleblower filed a complaint in 2009, claimed that BNY Mellon earned $2 billion over ten years through the alleged deception.
-The U.S. complaint said the bank defrauded clients of hundreds of millions of dollars between 2000 and 2011.
+New York Attorney General Eric Schneiderman’s lawsuit, which began when a whistleblower filed a complaint with the attorney general’s office in 2009, claimed that the bank earned $2 billion over ten years through the alleged deception.
+The U.S. lawsuit said the bank defrauded clients of hundreds of millions of dollars between 2000 and 2011.

-BNY Mellon will pay a penalty of $167.5 million to the United States.
-New York state will receive a further $167.5 million, nearly all of which will compensate victims of the misconduct, authorities said.
-The rest of the funds will be split between other agencies involved.
+BNY Mellon will pay a penalty of $167.5 million to the U.S. New York state also will get $167.5 million, nearly all of which will compensate victims of the misconduct, authorities said.
+The rest of the monies will be split between other agencies involved.

 The settlement also resolves Justice Department claims against Nichols, 60, BNY Mellon’s products management head.